Key Takeaways

 Proof of Efficient Liquidity (PoEL)

-As one of Supra’s most important product offerings, Proof of Efficient Liquidity (PoEL) is a protocol designed to enhance the economic security and liquidity of DeFi-powered blockchains that employ Proof-of-Stake (PoS) consensus.
+Proof of Efficient Liquidity (PoEL) , now closely associated with Supra’s iAssets product, is designed to improve capital efficiency by connecting staking participation, liquidity provisioning, and ecosystem incentives.
 It achieves this goal by sustaining liquidity within core DeFi applications, while simultaneously improving network security.
 More specifically, this is realized through an algorithmic incentive program that utilizes staking rewards to attract various types of risk capital to improve capital efficiency within liquidity pools.

 Supra harnesses dynamic interest rates (a model that adjusts interest rates based on supply and demand dynamics) and collateral requirements to amplify liquidity without undermining security to attract long-term liquidity that upholds DeFi functionality while simultaneously reducing risks such as volatility and stake centralization.
 The end result is a dual-pronged approach that maximizes liquidity efficiency and network security, ultimately realizing a flywheel feedback mechanism that incentivizes long term capital attraction and engagement, risk balanced staking, and robust network integrity.